HoangGiaBao123/odin-recipes/README.md

 - Using Git and GitHub for version control.

 ## How to View
-To view this project, clone the repository and open `index.html` in any web browser.
+To view this project, clone the repository and open `index.html` in any web browser or Live Preview here: https://hoanggiabao123.github.io/odin-recipes/